slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9774-3/packetizer_raw_output.md

 Clarify the intended scope by either explicitly stating in RFC 9774 that it updates RFC 6793 for AS4_PATH error handling (thereby overriding the discard-and-continue behavior) or by narrowing the treat‐as‐withdraw requirement to only apply to AS_PATH.

----

-## Report 2: 9774-3-2

-**Label:** Normative tightening for AS_SET in AS4_PATH in RFC 9774

-**Bug Type:** Normative Change

-**Explanation:**

-RFC 9774 mandates treat‐as‐withdraw for any UPDATE containing AS_SET in AS4_PATH, even though RFC 6793 permits AS_SET as a valid segment type, resulting in a stricter behavior than that originally specified.

-**Justification:**

-- RFC 9774 Section 3 requires treat‐as‐withdraw for UPDATEs containing AS_SET in the AS_PATH or AS4_PATH, thereby deprecating AS_SET usage (refer to E3).
-- RFC 6793, however, treats AS_SET in AS4_PATH as valid without imposing a mandatory withdrawal, so the new rule effectively tightens the error handling.
-- This change could lead to unexpected route withdrawals and interoperability differences between implementations that expect the legacy behavior versus the stricter approach.

-**Evidence Snippets:**

-- **E3:**

-  Boundary Expert Finding-2:
-        - ExcerptEvidence:
-          - RFC 6793 allows AS_SET as a valid AS4_PATH segment type and does not define any special error handling for it beyond the generic malformed-AS4_PATH rules.
-          - RFC 9774 requires “treat-as-withdraw” for any UPDATE containing AS_SET in either AS_PATH or AS4_PATH (unless explicitly configured otherwise).

-**Evidence Summary:**

-- (E3) RFC 6793 permits AS_SET in AS4_PATH as a valid segment, whereas RFC 9774 unconditionally mandates treat‐as‐withdraw for such cases.

-**Fix Direction:**

-Either align RFC 9774 with RFC 6793 by allowing AS_SET in AS4_PATH to be processed without withdrawal or explicitly document and justify the tighter error handling for improved clarity.

----